 Throughout the years Collingwood have continued to adapt our recruitment process and techniques and ways of assessing candidates.
 As the business world and its demands have changed so has the need to find the right fit of candidate for our clients.
-Through our face to face interviews and competency assessment we are able to give stronger judgement on the fit as well as offer advice and guidance on who we feel would add the most value to their business.
+Through our face to face interviews and competency assessment, we are able to give stronger judgment on the fit as well as offer advice and guidance on who we feel would add the most value to their business.

-We also continue to learn from our own clients who have often demonstrated some fantastic methods and ‘thinking outside the box’ when making judgement and choosing the right candidate for their business.
+We also continue to learn from our own clients who have often demonstrated some fantastic methods and 'thinking outside the box' when making a judgement and choosing the right candidate for their business.
 Often companies get too hung up on experience and past roles, rather than making judgement on other key factors.

 Here are some of the other key factors and methods that we feel you should assess against in order to have a higher success rate when identifying talent for your business:

 A candidate may offer all the experiences you require and more, but more importantly would they fit in to the culture of your business?
 What are the team dynamics in your business?
 Will these be affected by bringing in the individual?

 When interviewing ask some questions around key motives, outside interests, ways of working, how well they work in teams.
 For example, a good way to assess this is to get middle management and team members involved with the interviews.
 Let them spend half an hour with the candidate on their own and let them express their opinion.
 They are going to be the individuals who will have the most interaction with the successful candidate, so how do they feel they will fit into business and its culture?